jrehor/kcc/README.md

  +/a            /over inserts a plus between adjacent elements (i.e. 0+1+2+3+4) and returns the final result 10              /sum of a

- +\a            /scan is exactly the same as over, but returns all intermediate results 0 1 3 6 10      /running sum of a
+ +\a            /scan is exactly the same as over, but returns all intermediate results as well 0 1 3 6 10      /running sum of a
 ```
 ----------------